Jidoka in lean manufacturing

 1. Autonomation:

-Providing the machine the ability to stop itself when it senses that there is an abnormality.
+It provides the machine the ability to stop itself when it senses an abnormality.

 2. Stopping the line to remove the causes of the problem.